ryanpennings/RTDE_UR/README.md

 # RTDE_UR
 Real Time Data Exchange streaming for universal robots.
-(Streams points to robot, for running large files)
+(Streams points to robot, for running large files) This was specifically developed to run large, complex 3D prints (i.e. 500,000 points and above)

 WIP... still updating repo with example files.